 My only regret is that we ran out of time so the students didn't get to make Starry Night or practice with files and functions as much as I'd have liked.
 I think it wouldn't be too hard to expand the lesson I'd planned so that we spent all day playing with ipythonblocks, but of course we'd lose time for other things.

-Originally posted 2013-03-02 by Matt Davis in Boot Camp.comments powered by Disqus
+Originally posted 2013-03-02 by Matt Davis in University of Washington, Tooling.comments powered by Disqus